Skip to content

 end fn

-This is the "compute-copy-uncompute" pattern from quantum computing: compute a value, copy out what you need, then uncompute to clean up.
+This is the compute-copy-uncompute pattern: compute a value, copy out what you need, then uncompute to clean up.

 kettle